 The services we provide where we record and / or process your personal data include:

-- Scheduling attendance at a meeting, such as a research ethics
+- scheduling attendance at a meeting, such as a research ethics committee

 The lawful basis for processing your personal data is dependent on the services and activities that the data is provided for.
 More information can be found in the relevant subsections.